Car cabin filter: How to check & replace it

 What is a car cabin air filter?

 Today, most vehicles on the road have a cabin air filter installed to help keep the vehicle air clean and fresh.
 These air filters help prevent harmful pollutants, including pollen and dust, from getting into the air you breathe.
-According to the experts at Car and Driver, you can usually find this air filter behind the glovebox.
+You can typically find this air filter behind the glovebox, according to Car and Driver.

 Why should you replace your filter?